-We began when Richard Auldon Clark and Joyce Hunt of Hunt Country Vineyards met by chance at the New York State Fair the summer of 2001 and discovered their mutual love of classical music and the Finger Lakes Wine Country.
+The Festival began through a change meeting between Richard Auldon Clark and Joyce Hunt of Hunt Country Vineyards at the New York State Fair in the summer of 2001.
+They quickly discovered their mutual love of classical music and the Finger Lakes Wine Country.
 Richard expressed his dream of bringing his Manhattan Chamber Orchestra to the area and Joyce enthusiastically offered her winery as the venue.
-Solicitation of support followed and the rest is history.
+Appreciative audiences and generous patron support soon followed.

 In 1987, Mr. Clark founded the Manhattan Chamber Orchestra, and continues to serve as its director and conductor.
 Hailed by the media as an "extraordinary ensemble of virtuosos," and credited with providing the "definitive versions of forgotten American masterpieces," the Manhattan Chamber Orchestra has been dedicated to innovative, exciting and multi-cultural programming.
 The MCO has premiered and recorded the music of such diverse composers as William Grant Still, Alec Wilder, Victor Herbert, Henry Cowell, Alan Hovhaness, Otto Luening, Dominick Argento, Randall Thompson, Eric Ewazen, David Amram and Dave Soldier.
 The MCO performs music of all genres with a special emphasis on contemporary American music.